No. 3 Cincinnati claims AAC crown, possible playoff spot

-CINCINNATI – Jerome Ford rushed for 187 yards and two touchdowns and Desmond Ridder threw three touchdown passes as No. 3 Cincinnati broke open a close game in the third quarter and rolled past No. 16 Houston 35-20 in the American Athletic Conference championship game Saturday.
+CINCINNATI – Jerome Ford rushed for 187 yards and two touchdowns, Desmond Ridder threw three touchdown passes and No. 3 Cincinnati broke open a close game in the third quarter and rolled past No. 16 Houston 35-20 in the American Athletic Conference championship game Saturday.

 The Bearcats who are ranked No. 4 in the latest College Football Playoff rankings, are in position to become the first non-Power 5 team to qualify.
 The final rankings will be announced Sunday.

+“The resounding statement is what we did on that football field,” Fickell said.
+“Nobody is going to call and ask us what we think.
+I don't think these guys can be denied that opportunity.
+It would be a shame.”

-Cincinnati (12-0) which extended the nation's second-longest home winning streak to 27, scored three touchdowns in fewer than eight minutes to finish off its second straight AAC crown.
+Cincinnati (13-0) which extended the nation's second-longest home winning streak to 27, scored three touchdowns in fewer than eight minutes to finish off its second straight AAC crown.
+The fans rushed the field amid a shower of confetti.

+“I don't really remember last year (after beating UCF in the AAC title game), but this year I wanted to get out there and celebrate with the fans,” Ridder said.
+“It's a blessing to have never lost a game I've played at Nippert.
+We have such a great atmosphere here.”

 Cougars junior QB Clayton Tune passed for 250 yards with two touchdowns and an interception as Houston (11-2) lost for the first time since dropping its season-opener to Texas Tech on Sept.
 4.